-Sunchokes or also known as Jerusalem Artichokes have a mixed reputation among gardeners.
-There are those that say Jerusalem Artichokes will always feed you and those that would never grow them in a food production garden.
-Let’s take a closer look into growing Sunchokes or Jerusalem Artichokes, the how and why, also some recipe ideas.
+Sunchokes, also known as Jerusalem Artichokes, have a mixed reputation among gardeners.
+Some claim they will always feed you, while others would never grow them in a food production garden.

-What are Sunchokes or Jerusalem Artichokes
+What are Sunchokes or Jerusalem Artichokes?

 Planting Sunchokes